 Risk management guidelines are in place for Procurement but the approach is not consistent.
 Procurement are actively involved in qualification of new suppliers but there is limited evidence of proactive or regular risk assessment & monitoring of existing suppliers.
 Contingency plans to cover supply shortages on critical requirements are available.

-An organisation-wide Procurement Strategy has been developed which goes beyond pure cost reduction (e.g. supply chain resilience, sustainability, strategic partnerships etc).
+An organisation-wide Procurement Strategy has been detected the description of the strategy of the supply chain resilience, sustainability, strategic partnerships etc).
 There are references to the Corporate strategy but limited evidence that Procurement objectives align with organisational goals.